Lymphoma and coeliac disease

 Coeliac disease runs in my family and my father also had T Cell lymphoma.
 Are the two connected?

 Coeliac disease is a disease of the small bowel.
 It is rare in most of the world.
 It is more common in northern Europe.
 The small bowel absorbs many of the nutrients from the food we eat.
-People with coeliac disease have an immune, or allergic, reaction to gluten.
+People with coeliac disease have an immune reaction to gluten.
 Gluten is a protein found in rye, wheat and barley.
-The allergic reaction causes inflammation.
+This reaction causes inflammation.
 In time, the inflammation damages the lining of the small bowel.
 This makes it difficult for the bowel to absorb the nutrients we need from our food.
 Symptoms of coeliac disease include bloating and discomfort in the tummy (abdomen), diarrhoea, low red blood cell count (anaemia) and tiredness.

 Coeliac disease has been associated with an increased risk of developing some types of lymphoma.
 This was first noted in the 1930s, and was originally associated with a rare type of lymphoma of the small intestine called enteropathy type T cell lymphoma (ETTL).
 This type of lymphoma is also known as enteropathy associated T cell lymphoma (EATL).
 More recently, researchers have found that while ETTL is the most common type of lymphoma associated with coeliac disease, there is an increased risk of other types of non Hodgkin lymphomas.
 We don’t know exactly what the increased risk of lymphoma is.
 But importantly, most people with coeliac disease do not develop lymphoma.